-The tasting notes here have come from various sources – CAMRA’s Good Beer Guide, the breweries or our own painstaking research.
+The tasting notes come from various sources – CAMRA’s Good Beer Guide, the breweries or our own painstaking research.
 Unfortunately, for some beers we don’t have notes.
-This is generally because the brewery or beer is very new: in some cases, the festival is the very first time the beer has been made available.
+This is generally because the brewery or beer is very new.
+In some cases, the festival is the very first time the beer has been made available.